 Deep Web Technologies has developed tremendous expertise in developing connectors to content requiring cookies, sessions, username/password authentication, and IP-based authentication.
 Our connectors perform the authentication steps just as they occur when a user accesses an authenticated database using a browser.

-To answer this question, it’s important to keep in mind that Explorit is a federated search solution that searches other collections in real-time.
+To answer this question, it’s important to keep in mind that Explorit Everywhere! is a federated search solution that searches other collections in real-time.
 These other collections are operated by other companies and organizations, and are all very different in their age, value, capability, speed and overall performance.

-Explorit is a rare breed of federated search, in that it won’t make you wait forever while results are being compiled from all the collections being searched.
+Explorit Everywhere! is a rare breed of federated search in that it won’t make you wait forever while results are being compiled from all the collections being searched.
 Imagine if it did, and one or more collections were “offline?”
 You could wait a couple of minutes (or more), before seeing any results.

 Using the Collection Status feature can help users to discover which individual sources with large numbers of total results should be searched further, or to eliminate sources that don’t have many results applicable to a query.

-A Deep Web Technologies’ Explorit (TM) application has sophisticated support for mapping user search fields to fields supported by the remote source.
+A Deep Web Technologies’ Explorit Everywhere! application has sophisticated support for mapping user search fields to fields supported by the remote source.
 The customer can decide which field or fields to search on the remote host on a per source basis in a number of flexible ways.
 Fields not available on the remote source can be ignored or the search engine can search different fields instead.

 Deep Web Technologies has developed a number of sophisticated relevance ranking algorithms.
 Our algorithms take into account the document source, the frequency of user search terms in various fields of the search results, and other factors.
 We compare search results from different sources against one another to determine ranks of individual results against the result sets.
-Users find our relevance ranking to be quite good, often better than that provided by the content provider.
+Customers find our relevance ranking to be quite good, often better than that provided by the content provider.

 By default, results are displayed in a relevance-ranked results list, with those highest ranking on top.
 There are several factors that contribute to a higher ranking, including: the length of the title, the occurrence of the search term within the title and snippet, and the frequency of occurrence.
-If a collection presents highly relevant results for a query, Explorit will automatically retrieve additional results from that collection instead of only returning the first page of its results.
+If a collection presents highly relevant results for a query, Explorit Everywhere! will automatically retrieve additional results from that collection instead of only returning the first page of its results.
 Because native collection relevance ranking engines vary, Explorit’s sought-after ranking approach normalizes results from multiple collections for a consistent, relevance-ranked results list.

 Alerts are simply search terms that you have defined, that run on a schedule and are delivered directly to your email inbox or RSS feed.
-Explorit alerts can be set up for daily, weekly or monthly delivery and always deliver the freshest results from your knowledge sources, regardless of whether or not your sources have an alerts system.
+Explorit Everywhere! alerts can be set up for daily, weekly or monthly delivery and always deliver the newest results from your knowledge sources, regardless of whether or not your sources have an alerts system.